Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: PCA plot](screenshots/10.png)

 From this plot we can now see that there is a definite pattern however the classes (yellow & purple), are mixed together with no clear linearl seperability at all.
-Therefore, my initial thoughts were that decision trees would be best for this classification task due to their flexible nature.
-I will talk more about this in the next chapter.
+The next stage is now to decide which model to use and carry out training and testing.

 ### Final Dataset